asciimike/mikemcdonald.co/content/blog/2020/02/02/16/embrace-extend-extinguish.md

-Given the high profile dumpster fires that have come out of that and lackluster IPO performance of the ones that made it that far, I hope we'll see more startups picking defesible positions and having moats grounded in high quality experiences and engineering choices that result in faster, better, or cheaper products.
+Given the high profile dumpster fires that have come out of that and lackluster IPO performance of the ones that made it that far, I hope we'll see more startups picking defensible positions and having moats grounded in high quality experiences and engineering choices that result in faster, better, or cheaper products.

 As always, I'm interested to hear your thoughts, and if you know of any